Chinese Slaves and Coolies - Kǔ lì

 Uncle Sam kicks out the Chinaman, referring both to the 1882 Chinese Exclusion Act, and also to the "Magic Washer."
 The actual purpose of the poster was to promote the "George Dee Magic Washer," which the machine's manufacturers clearly hoped would displace Chinese laundry operators.
 Image published in 1886 - Copyright now expired.
 Image by The George Dee Magic Washing Machine Company available under a Creative Commons License

 The history of the Chinese coolie trade is little known.
-Compared to the soul searching over the African slave trade the issue is simply ignored.
-This is regrettable as it reveals some of the complexities of US-China relations.
+Compared to the soul searching over the African slave trade the issue is simply ignored; this is regrettable as it reveals the complexities of US - China relations that persist to the present day.
 Researching this piece I found little or nothing in the standard history books.
 I am particularly indebted to Eric Jay Dolin’s book ‘When America first met China ’ for providing a useful summary of this ignominious episode.